-Experts recommend that kids get no more than 1–2 hours of TV/computer/video games a day.
-But did you know that most kids today get 4–6 hours of these combined things daily?
+Experts recommend that kids get no more than 1-2 hours of TV/computer/video games a day.
+But did you know that the average 8-year-old spends eight hours a day using various forms of media, and teenagers often surpass 11 hours of media consumption daily?

 You know your child needs to watch less TV or put down their computer or iPod, but you’re dreading the screaming, yelling and crying that may follow telling them to get up and do something.
 First and foremost, remember YOU are the parent.
 You run the show and it’s your job is to set limits.
 We know it’s not easy, and each child is different, so what works for one child, may need a slight change for another.

 Here are some ideas about how to limit your family’s sedentary time:

 - Identify free times for activity during the week.
 Learn how to find time to get the whole family heart healthy.